sergio4848/TextToImageAI/README.md

-# AI Logo and Photo Generator
+# AI Text To Image

 This project demonstrates how to develop an AI application that generates logos and photos using Generative Adversarial Networks (GANs).
 The application includes data collection, model training, and a web interface for user interaction.